-When signing up for a mixture of structured remote and hybrid classes, please be sure to leave sufficient time between classes to move between campus and an appropriate workspace for your structured remote session.
-It is generally not advised to schedule structured remote and hybrid remote classes back-to-back.
+When signing up for a mixture of structured remote and hybrid classes, be sure to leave sufficient time between classes to move between campus and an appropriate workspace for your structured remote session.
+It is generally not advised to schedule structured remote and on campus (in person or hybrid) classes back-to-back.

-Hybrid Courses (HYB)
+▲ Hybrid Courses (HYB)

 The course is primarily conducted online and there will be periodic on-campus requirements during the scheduled class times.
-All oncampus requirements follow current FCC physical distancing protocols.
+All on-campus requirements follow current FCC physical distancing protocols.
 The class may also have real-time virtual sessions that meet at the scheduled class times.
 Scheduled face to face and real-time virtual session meeting dates will be designated on the syllabus.
 Students are expected to attend real-time virtual sessions, however, these sessions will be recorded and made available for students unable to attend.
 The student will be unable to enroll in multiple courses with overlapping meeting times.
 Students should be prepared to meet the deadlines as listed in the syllabus and the course.

-When signing up for a mixture of structured remote and hybrid classes, please be sure to leave sufficient time between classes to move between campus and an appropriate workspace for your structured remote session.
-It is generally not advised to schedule structured remote and hybrid remote classes back-to-back.
+When signing up for a mixture of structured remote and hybrid classes, be sure to leave sufficient time between classes to move between campus and an appropriate workspace for your structured remote session.
+It is generally not advised to schedule structured remote and on campus (in person or hybrid) classes back-to-back.